INNFINITEMINDS/MED_277/README.md

-# MED_277
+# Using LSTMs to Elucidate Diagnoses from Clinical Notes
-Fall 2017 final project for UCSD MED 277 - Introduction to Biomedical Natural Language Processing
+### UCSD MED 277 - Intro to Biomedical Natural Language Processing
+#---